Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and

-Our main motivation, however, to recast the ``old stories'' lies in the final part of the paper (Section~\ref{sec:strengthened}).
-There we present some strengthening of the theory which can be achieved by the application of a construction established by the third author~\cite{otto3,ABO}.
+Our main motivation, however, to recast the ``old stories'' lies in Section~\ref{sec:strengthened}.
+There we present some strengthening of the theory that can be achieved by the application of a construction established by the third author~\cite{otto3,ABO}.
 The main result is Theorem~\ref{thm:otto-ash}, a strengthening of Ash's Theorem.
 The ideas of the aforementioned (difficult) proof of the implication Ribes--Zalesskii $\Longrightarrow$ Ash will be an essential ingredient to establish our result.
 As an application we also formulate and prove some strengthening of the Theorem of Herwig--Lascar (cf.~Theorem~\ref{thm: HL strengthened}).

 In Section~\ref{sec:prelims} we present an extensive aggregation of preliminaries, which should make the part of the paper concerning the old results as self-contained as possible.
 For the strengthenings obtained in Section~\ref{sec:strengthened} we require non-trivial concepts and results from~\cite{ABO}.
 These are collected in Section~\ref{sec:prep} while Section~\ref{sec:proofs} contains the proof of Theorem~\ref{thm:otto-ash}.
 Finally, in Section~\ref{sec:strictly stronger} the common essence of as well as the differences between the old results (Section~\ref{sec: revisited}) and the new ones (Section~\ref{sec:strengthened}) are analysed.
 The comparison between the two kinds of results becomes most transparent in Propositions~\ref{prop:ash-pure} and~\ref{prop:otto-ash-pure}.
 The common essence lies in the fact that both results deal with \emph{finite approximation of free groups},\footnote{What ``finite approximation of free groups'' is from the point of view of group theory is ``finite approximation of free extensions'' from a model-theoretic perspective.
 In the model-theoretic context, the comparison between the old and the new results becomes most evident in Proposition~\ref{prop:EPPAin4.3.1} versus Theorem~\ref{thm: HL strengthened}.} while the difference lies in the fact that this approximation is expressed in terms of some condition that is apparently stronger in Proposition~\ref{prop:otto-ash-pure}.
 A proof that the condition mentioned is \textsl{really} stronger (rather than just seemingly stronger) is presented in the second part of Section~\ref{sec:strictly stronger}.